 In 1988, eight St. Cloud citizens who were concerned about the lack of decent, affordable housing in the area applied to start a local affiliate of Habitat for Humanity International to serve the needs of families in Central Minnesota.
 In 1989 we were granted affiliate status and we began the construction of our first Habitat home in St. Cloud.
 Our first Partner Family purchased the home in 1990.

-Since then, we have sold houses to 90 families – about 2/3 of them with children – in homes of their own.
+Since then, we have sold houses to 94 families – about 2/3 of them with children.
 Additionally, we have helped fund more than 97 homes in Costa Rica, Paraguay, El Salvador and Nicaragua.

 We have experienced continuous growth, and are always trying to increase our capacity to serve more families in the four-county area.